bonitasoft/bonita-doc/md/bpm-api.md

 #### Description

 Error message and stackTrace recorded when a connector fails during a process execution.
-Performance edition only.
+Entreprise and Performance editions only.

 #### Identifier